Israel Dagg: 2017

 Despite missing a chunk of the Crusaders' Super Rugby winning campaign due to knee surgery in 2017, Dagg was retained as the first-choice right winger for the All Blacks' series against the British and Irish Lions and Pasifica Challenge against Samoa.
 Dagg scored a try in the 78–0 victory against Samoa and set up debutant Vaea Fifita for his first test try.
 Dagg was a standout performer against the Lions in the first test, which was a 30–15 victory and in the second test he was moved to fullback which was a historic 24–21 loss to the Lions.
 Dagg started the third test on the wing again as he surpassed Jonah Lomu and Sir John Kirwan as the second-to-most capped All Blacks winger, second only to former teammate Joe Rokocoko.

 He missed the first two tests against Australia through injury but returned to play against Argentina and scored a try before being replaced as he had sustained a season-ending injury.

+2018

+Isarel Dagg made just four appearances for the Crusaders in 2018, his season being cut short by a high tackle in May.
+In July, Dagg signed a short-term contract for Canon Eagles in Japan ruling himself out for the All Blacks for the rest of 2018.
+Dagg managed three games for Canon before his troublesome knee forced him to cut short his Japan stint.